Festival Drive-in Cinema

 Presented by Perth Festival of the Arts: Our Festival Drive-in Cinema will run from Friday 21 to Sunday 23 May at Scone Palace, showing 8 uplifting movies over 3 days on the big screen.
-Tickets on sale from 10am today Monday 5 April.
+Ticket are now on sale.

 From blockbusters, hit musicals and action adventure, to 80s classics, modern Disney and sci-fi/comedy, our programme will screen fantastic films for all ages.

 Please read Ticket information page for booking terms plus the event information below, before purchasing your ticket.

 Please Note: As we need your vehicle registration, household contact details & your consent regarding COVID-19 'test and protect' data sharing, you cannot buy tickets for other households/ vehicles.
 Please ask any friends or family travelling in a different vehicle to purchase their own tickets directly.

 Tickets are £23 (inc. £3 booking fee) per vehicle per movie.
 Up to five members of your household can attend per vehicle.
 Please note the age guidance for each film.

 On booking we will collect your vehicle registration, allowing us to identify your booking on arrival.
 You'll also be asked to choose an arrival time to help traffic flow.
 You cannot book a specific space; stewards will position cars at their discretion.
 You will receive email confirmation of your booking.